Aevos at a Glance

 In addition to his arbitration work, Mr. Iorio has served as a contract attorney with O’Melveny & Myers LLP, where he supported high-profile federal litigation involving antitrust, DOJ, and complex discovery matters.
 His role included second-level quality control review, privilege determinations, and drafting privilege logs for clients such as Chubb, Planned Parenthood, and the Archdiocese of New York.
 As a solo practitioner, he has represented clients in criminal defense, workers’ compensation hearings, and plaintiff-side personal injury trials throughout Maryland and Washington, D.C.

-At Aevos, Mr. Iorio provides both legal interpretation and leadership, supporting the training and onboarding of arbitrators and overseeing internal quality assurance protocols.
+At Aevos, Mr. Iorio provides both regulatory interpretation and leadership, supporting the training and onboarding of arbitrators and overseeing internal quality assurance protocols.
 His skill in evidentiary analysis, trial advocacy, and high-volume case management enables Aevos to maintain rigorous neutrality and regulatory accuracy while scaling its operations.
 Mr. Iorio approaches each determination with clarity, discipline, and a commitment to just process.

 Brian Dail